Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 **Problem**: Reusing styles for a register button requires duplicating the CSS, violating the DRY principle.

-**Explanation**: This approach is rigid and hard to maintain, as changes require updating multiple classes.
+This approach is rigid and hard to maintain, as changes require updating multiple classes.
 Our app avoids this by using reusable styles in `style.css`.

 ### Act II: The Reusable Component (Shared Classes)